SFL012/Thynnus/README.md

 ## Case III (Working in Progress)

-- The decorator will not only check a method under the same name but also compare the decorated method's signature to the superclass method's signature.
+- The decorator will check a method under the same name and compare the decorated method's signature to the superclass method's signature.
 For example, the case below generates an error because the signature does not match.

 ```python
 class A: